-Michelle lives in an unusual home that was formerly a little country church with a parsonage attached.
-The church half of it is a hundred years old, and the rest is gradually coming out of the dreadful 50s and 70s decor with ongoing updates and renovation.
+Michelle and Phil live in an unusual home that was formerly a little country church with a parsonage attached.
+The church half is over one hundred years old, and the rest is gradually coming out of the dreadful 50s and 70s decor with ongoing updates and renovation.
 She loves trash-

-As a mom of two boys, Michelle’s hidden motive as a speaker for women’s events is the welcome escape from the testosterone zone to get a good dose of estrogen and female companionship.
+As a mom of two boys, Michelle’s hidden motive as a speaker for women’s events has always been the welcome escape from the testosterone zone to get a good dose of estrogen and female companionship.